frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 It was going to take a bit of a while to go in, and she decided to make this period into a period of prayer.
 She began to contemplate the Blood of Christ.

 She imagined that the chemotherapeutic substances that were going into her body were really the Blood of Christ.
-That\'s what was there in this drip that was connected to this tube that was passing this substance into her veins.
+That's what was there in this drip that was connected to this tube that was passing this substance into her veins.

 A week later, she came back to have a checkup with her doctor.
 He could find no trace of the cancer.
-He said, "I don\'t know what happened."
+He said, "I don't know what happened."
 She said, "I think I know what happened."

 We meditate on the Blood of Christ, and it can change our life.
 It can help us to have an idea of the gravity of sin, the only real evil in the world.